mohdasad93/Insights-From-Failed-Orders/README.md

 order_gk - order number, associated with the same column from the orders data set

 offer_id - ID of an offer

+#Data Analysis

+Please see codes in the file Insights from Failed Orders.ipynb.